Persona 5 Strikers: Plot

 Four months after the events of Persona 5, the protagonist and Morgana return to Tokyo for a reunion with the other Phantom Thieves of Hearts to spend their summer vacation together on a camping trip.
 To determine the camping preparations, they use a popular virtual assistant app called EMMA.
-While going to Shibuya to buy the necessary tools, they pass by a rising idol, Alice Hiiragi, who gives the protagonist a card requesting them to input "Wonderland" into the EMMA app for a special event she is holding.
-Upon entering the keyword, however, he, Morgana, and Ryuji are transported into a mysterious alternate version of Tokyo called a Jail.
-They encounter Alice's Shadow: a ruler called a Monarch.
-Alice's Shadow self has the protagonist, Morgana, and Ryuji thrown into a dumpster below Shibuya, where they encounter a sentient A.I. named Sophia.
+Despite their celebration, during that night, Lavenza appears as the Velvet Room's sole resident and warns the protagonist of a "potential calamity" that may "consume the world whose heart he strove so greatly to change".
+While going to Shibuya to buy the necessary tools, they pass by an aspiring idol, Alice Hiiragi, who gives the protagonist an invitation card and requests them to input "Wonderland" into the EMMA app for a special event she is holding.

+Upon entering the keyword, however, he, Morgana, and Ryuji are accidentally transported into a mysterious alternate version of Tokyo called a Jail, where they encounter Alice's Shadow self: a ruler called a Monarch.
+Alice's Shadow has the protagonist, Morgana, and Ryuji thrown into a dumpster below Shibuya, where they encounter a sentient AI named Sophia.
 Sophia joins the party and easily fights off the Shadows in the dumpster until they find their way out.
-After they escape, the protagonist, Morgana, Ryuji, and Sophia, learn that EMMA enables them to enter the Jails similarly to how they used to enter Palaces via the Metaverse Navigator.
+After they escape, the protagonist, Morgana, Ryuji, and Sophia learn that EMMA enables them to enter the Jails similarly to how they used to enter Palaces via the Metaverse Navigator.
 Additionally, rumors circulate that Shadows have attacked people in Jails, which causes them to behave abnormally in the real world.
 As such, Joker and his friends re-establish the Phantom Thieves of Hearts.